Vic Chambaere: Club career

-Chambaere is youth product of WS Lauwe, Kortrijk and Genk.
+Chambaere is a youth product of WS Lauwe, Kortrijk and Genk.
 He signed his first professional contract with Genk on 26 November 2018.
 On 15 January 2021, he extended his contract with Genk.
 On 23 March 2021, he was promoted to Genk's senior squad.

 On 6 July 2024, Chambaere transferred to Union Saint-Gilloise on a contract until 2027.
-Chambaere was on the bench for Union Saint-Gilloise as they won the 2024 Belgian Super Cup, a 2–1 win over Club Brugge on 20 July 2024.He controversially and anonymously threw a ball into the field in a match that led to a 2–1 win over his previous club Genk and was banned 6 games; the win helped the club extend a lead that eventually led to them winning the 2024–25 Belgian Pro League.
-He made his senior debut with Union Saint-Gilloise as the starter in the 2025 Belgian Super Cup, a 2–1 loss to Club Brugge on 20 July 2025.
+Chambaere was on the bench for Union Saint-Gilloise as they won the 2024 Belgian Super Cup, a 2–1 win over Club Brugge on 20 July 2024.He controversially and anonymously threw a ball into the field in a match that led to a 2–1 win over his previous club Genk and was banned for six games; the win helped the club extend a lead that eventually led to them winning the 2024–25 Belgian Pro League.
+Following that, the previous starting goalkeeper, Luxembourger Anthony Moris, left for Al-Khaleej, Chambaere made his senior debut with Union Saint-Gilloise as the starter in the 2025 Belgian Super Cup, a 2–1 loss to Club Brugge on 20 July 2025.

 International career

-Chambaere is youth international for Belgium, having played up to the Belgium U20s.
+Chambaere was a youth international for Belgium, having played up to the Belgium U20s.